17 of the Most Beautiful Places in Japan

 Shiroyone Senmaida Rice Terraces in Ishikawa

-8/17Terraces are dotted down a steep hillside towards the shoreline in a patchwork of more than one thousand rice fields on the Noto Peninsula.
+8/18Terraces are dotted down a steep hillside towards the shoreline in a patchwork of more than 1000 rice fields on the Noto Peninsula.
 The fields have been cultivated by hand since the early Edo period.
 They’re planted in May and then, when flooded with water, reflect the changing colours of the sky.
 By September, the paddies are gold with rice sheaves.

 Ainokura Village in Gokayama